open-AIMS/ereefs-documentation/README.md

 and depths from the data. **JJ: does this mean we aren't processing all available data?
 If so, might be good to explain why** This significantly shrinks the size of the mirror that must be maintained, leading to significant cost savings, and a reduction in the size of S3 downloads needed for subsequent processing stages.
-Details of the products already processed are recorded in a central database. **JJ: why?
-Does this mean that someone else processes these? or do we add the products to the database as we process them?**
+Details of the products already processed are recorded in a central database. **JJ: why record these?
+Does something else do the processing, or do we add the products to the database as we process them?**

 The trimmed mirror model data is then processed by NcAggregate to calculate temporal aggregate products and other derived exposure products.
 Each of these processes pulls data from the S3 mirror then saves the derived data back to S3.
 Each of the